 • Walk, run, jog or exercise through the pain

-• Do not ignore buttock pain that gets worse (it could be a sign of a deeper problem)
+• Ignore pain that gets worse (it could be a sign of a deeper problem)

 • Leave it untreated, if you are uncertain of the diagnosis, rather call us and be safe